Lets Read At Mayfield

 THE SECRET GARDEN LIBRARY

 A brand new school lending library - which is set in a unique indoor and outdoor environment.
-Due for completion by September 2020, the new range of books - banded by colour - will be available to support and supplement the children's choice of reading in school.
+Completed during the second lockdown period the new range of books - banded by colour - are available to support and supplement the children's choice of reading in school.
 We have plans to make this an enrichment offer for families after school in due course.
 Stay tuned.

 DEDICATED 1-2-1 TIME